maizzle/maizzle.com/content/docs/compatibility.md

 ---
 title: "Compatibility"
-description: "Email client compatibility and what Maizzle does to help improve your template's rendering"
+description: "Email client compatibility and what Maizzle does to help improve your template's rendering."
 ---

 # Compatibility